Kaleidophon/fullstack-coding-challenge/README.md

 	Everything else will run automatically following the parameters stated in config.py.

+	Note: The first run to fetch some documents can take a bit longer, because fetching all the documents' comments is cumbersome.

 5. Testing

 	Nosetest was used in development.
 If you want to test the project, use e.g.